chocobclyn/Read-Excel/README.md

 - Dynamically update Text, Image, Media, and Browser sources in OBS.
 - Automatically reload sources at user-defined intervals.
 - Currently only supports the following file formats: .xlsx .xlsm .csv
-- [NEW] Sources list generator: Creates an Excel file to show which sources can be controlled by the script.
-You may use the generated file as a template for your control sheet.
-Just make sure to rename the generated file and load it into the obs-read-excel script.
+- [NEW] Sources list generator: Creates an Excel file to show which sources can be controlled by the script

 ## Requirements